Sample Answer

 Crop eradication

 Law enforcement agencies employ this strategy at all levels but with significant variations.
-State and local agencies are highly restricted to the eradication of cannabis since it is the dominant illicit drug grown in the U.S (Astorga, 2010).
-By contrast, federal agencies are involved in international agreements and treaties aimed at the reduction of heroin cultivation and crops that produce cocaine in various parts of the world.
+State and local agencies are highly restricted to eradicating cannabis since it is the dominant illicit drug grown in the U.S. (Astorga, 2010).
+By contrast, federal agencies are involved in international agreements and treaties to reduce heroin cultivation and crops that produce cocaine worldwide.

 Major investigation

-This strategy targets the organizations and individuals who are responsible for the production, importation, and distribution of vast quantities of illicit substances (Astorga, 2010).
+This strategy targets the organizations and individuals responsible for producing, importing, and distributing vast quantities of illicit substances (Astorga, 2010).
 Major investigations are mainly utilized by state and federal agencies of law enforcement and the large local law enforcement departments.
-Because these investigations take extensive periods, they are beyond the means of the local jurisdictions as they involve substantial traveling and specialized expertise.
+Because these investigations ons take extensive periods, they are beyond the means of the local jurisdictions as they involve substantial traveling and specialized expertise.

 References